wang-q/withncbi/db/README.md

 Turn NCBI genome reports and assembly reports into query-able MySQL databases.

-Also, taxonomy information are added to all items.
+Also, taxonomy information is added to all items.

-Downloading date: 2020-03-17
+Downloading date: 2020-09-17

 [TOC levels=1-3]: # ""